Customizing for Use Cases

 MimicScribe’s prompts, profiles, and vocabulary are all editable.
 This page shows how to configure them and includes examples for common workflows.

-Meeting summary templates
+Meeting summary structure

 Sales call follow-up